 Construction can be a dangerous industry.
 The possibilities for injury are virtually endless: malfunctioning equipment, falling from a steep height, power tool injury, or being crushed by heavy debris are all hazards that anyone on a construction site could face while doing their job on a day-to-day basis.
 The potential for destructive, devastating injuries happening during the course of creating a new school, home, office or warehouse is daunting, and if you get hurt in the field of construction, your injuries could result in permanent disability, rendering you unable to work ever again.
-If you want to talk to a construction accident lawyer in Allentown, the attorneys at the Law Offices of Greg Prosmushkin, P.C. are available for a consultation.
+If you want to talk to a construction accident lawyer, the attorneys at the Law Offices of Greg Prosmushkin, P.C. are available for a consultation.

 After the injury

 If you were hurt while on a construction site, here is what you need to do:

 - Get medical attention immediately.
 Do not wait until your injuries worsen; let a medical professional evaluate you and render treatment.

 - Document what happened.
 Take pictures of injuries (or have a friend or family member do so if necessary) and write down or otherwise record a timeline of events leading up to your injury.
 Get the contact information of anyone who witnessed your injury happen.

 - Take your documentation to a lawyer so you can work together to build your legal case.